Career Path & Tips with BJ Dowlen

 BJ: What is the team environment like?

 Vinny: Collaboration is key.
-First and foremost, all massage therapists’, physical therapists’, equipment managers’, athletic trainers’, orthopedic docs’ and coaches’ jobs are to prepare athletes to perform at their top level.
+First and foremost, all massage therapists, physical therapists, equipment managers, athletic trainers, orthopedic doctors, and coaches’ jobs are to prepare athletes to perform at their top level.

 BJ: I have to tell them the breakfast story.
-A few years ago when the HEAT was in Philadelphia, we met up in the hotel lobby and then went to a local breakfast spot that the players like.
-Vinny and I went early and grabbed our own table, so we could spend time alone talking and bouncing ideas off of each other.
+A few years ago, when the HEAT was in Philadelphia, we met up in the hotel lobby and then went to a local breakfast spot that the players liked.
+Vinny and I went early and grabbed our own table so we could spend time alone talking and bouncing ideas off of each other.

 A little while later, the team walked over from the hotel to the restaurant.

-There are so many times I’d love to share with people where I was or who I was with; however, discretion (necessary with this) job doesn’t allow for that.
+There are so many times I’d love to share with people where I was or who I was with; however, the discretion necessary with this job doesn’t allow for that.

 BJ: What are three positive things and three negative things about working and traveling with a pro team?